samjones00/docs/docs/_documentation/grpc.md

 [![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/grpc/grpc-videos-generic.png)](https://todoworld.servicestack.net/#csharp-generic)

-For most .NET Clients we recommend using our generic `GrpcServiceClient` with deeper ServiceStack integration that can be used with the cleaner and richer [Add ServiceStack Reference](/add-servicestack-reference) DTOs that implements clean Service Client interfaces allowing easy substitution between all of ServiceStack's [.NET Service Clients](/csharp-client), improved testability and implementation decoupled gateway logic:
+For most .NET Clients we recommend using our generic `GrpcServiceClient` with deeper ServiceStack integration that can be used with the richer [Add ServiceStack Reference](/add-servicestack-reference) POCO DTOs that implements the same shared Service Client interfaces adopted by all ServiceStack's [.NET Service Clients](/csharp-client):

  - [C# / F# / VB.NET Smart GrpcServiceClient](/grpc-generic)